PureMoney/ZeroInterestDeFi/docs/Plan.md

 1. Stake VTT, unstake VTT
 2. Show list of stakers of VTT
 3. Calculate the TVL
-4. Send rewards to early stakers (TBC)
+4. Send rewards to early stakers (TBD)

 ## How to get started
 1. Repo: Create a testnet locally